mickaelsilva/chewBBACA_deprecated/README.md

 `--cpu` Number of cpus to use

-`-t` (Optional) taxon to use for prodigal training input
+`-t` (Optional but recommended, contact for new species) taxon to use for prodigal training input

 `-b` (optional)Blastp full path.
-In case of slurm system BLAST version being outdated it may be hard to use a different one, use this option using the full path of the blastp executable
+In case of slurm system BLAST version being outdated it may be hard to use a different one, use this option using the full path of the updated blastp executable